• Skip to main content

 When she’s not blogging, working on a cookbook or other project, Kathy also manages to actively curate over at Finding Vegan, an aggregate vegan recipe site (similar to Foodgawker or Tastespotting, but 100% vegan), which features an endless, delicious stream of recipes and inspiration by an array of vegan bloggers from large to small, older and brand new.
 I have to admit I am a little addicted to the site and have gotten lost in it for hours, gawking at what other bloggers create.

-Finding Vegan is a website I started in July 2011.
-I started it because I realized that there were SO many amazing vegan blogs and recipes on the internet.
-I really wanted one website where I could browse vegan recipes and keep up to date with my favorite bloggers.
 Instead of remembering to visit ten, twenty blogs a day – I can just browse FV daily and check out which recipes catch my eye.
 The front page changes every hour, so checking the site can become quite addicting!
 And the best part about FV is that it allows me to discover blogs and recipes I might never have come across otherwise.
 Some of my favorite blogs were discovered via Finding Vegan!

 Given Kathy’s heavy schedule, I’m so honored that she agreed to take some time to answer some questions about why she cooks!
-Read on to learn more about who Kathy’s culinary heroes are, why she thinks learning cooking basics is so important and what mystery guest she would like to throw a dinner party for!
+Read on to learn more about who Kathy’s culinary heroes are, why she thinks learning cooking basics is so important, and what mystery guest she would like to throw a dinner party for!

 A top-down shot of a Wild Blueberry Winter Wellness Smoothie against a white background.